Jinlock9/jinlock9.github.io/_posts/2025-02-12-paper-review-smart-compiler-dumb-machine.md

 #### • *"But basic blocks have severely limited parallelism;"*
 #### • *"If one ignored the artificial constraints imposed by basic blocks, ordinary scientific programs contained large amounts of parallelism."*

 Performance improvements are **severely limited** when scheduling is performed on a **single basic block at a time**.
-This raises concerns about **machine code sinking**, as it can cause **imbalance in instruction distribution** with respect to available resources.
+This raises concerns about **machine code sinking**, as it can cause **imbalance in instruction distribution** with respect to available resources, resulting in less favorable basic blocks.

 #### • *"These paths, or traces, contain much more parallelism than basic blocks."*

 The introduction of **trace scheduling** was particularly insightful.
-This technique helps **increase ILP (Instruction-Level Parallelism) during machine scheduling**, potentially mitigating the performance degradation caused by **machine code sinking**.
+This technique helps **increase ILP (Instruction-Level Parallelism) during machine scheduling**, as it treats multiple basic blocks as a single large basic block.

 I am considering **implementing trace scheduling as an intermediate pass** between **machine sink and machine scheduling** to achieve better performance.